-When a nurse deserts or neglects a patient with whom he or she has an established provider-patient relationship without making reasonable arrangements for continuation of care and without reasonable notice, that nurse may stand accused of patient abandonment.1
+When a nurse deserts or neglects a patient with whom they have established a provider-patient relationship without making reasonable arrangements for the continuation of care and without reasonable notice, that nurse may stand accused of patient abandonment.1

-Agreeing to perform a task beyond your skill level would be akin to acting outside your scope of practice, which can lead to severe consequences, including termination from your program or malpractice charges.
-So, if your instructor fails to step in, take your concerns up the chain of command, all the way to the head of the nursing program if necessary.
-As always with formal procedures, it is vital to document and memorialize objections, including the task you don't feel equipped to handle and why, the training you would need to safely perform the assignment, the person/people with whom you spoke, and the outcome of the situation.
+In fact, agreeing to perform a task beyond their skill level is akin to acting outside their scope of practice, which can itself lead to severe consequences, including termination from the program or malpractice charges.
+In the event an instructor fails to step in, concerns should be escalated up the chain of command, all the way to the head of the nursing program if necessary.
+As always with formal procedures, it is vital to document and memorialize objections, including the requested task, the reason the nurse feels inadequate, the training needed to safely perform the assignment, and the outcome of the situation.

-Once you're licensed and working independently, other situations that could be construed as patient abandonment may arise.
-Let's say that you have just finished a 12-hour shift, only to find out that no other nurse is available to relieve you.
-On the one hand, you have already accepted report for your patients, establishing the provider-patient relationship and—in theory—the potential risk of abandonment.
+Once a nurse is licensed and working independently, other situations that could be construed as patient abandonment may still arise.
+Let's say a nurse has just finished a 12-hour shift, only to find out that no other nurses are available to take over.
+On the one hand, the nurse has already accepted reports for patients, establishing a provider-patient relationship and—in theory—the potential risk of abandonment.
 However, many states stipulate that refusing mandatory overtime does not constitute patient abandonment.
 In order to safely navigate such situations, all nurses should familiarize themselves with the specific provisions of their state's Board of Nursing.
-Often, it's up to you to decide whether or not you can continue providing safe patient care.
-If not, notify your supervisor of your decision, and write a memo documenting the specific reasons.2
+Often, it's up to an individual nurse to decide whether or not they can continue providing safe patient care.
+If not, the nurse should notify their supervisor of their decision, and document each reason in detail.2

-Whatever the particular situation, you are individually responsible and professionally accountable for the patient care you provide.
-Nursing students are held to the same standards of care as licensed nurses, so make sure you understand the ins and outs of patient abandonment just as well.
+Whatever the particular situation, all nurses are individually responsible and professionally accountable for the patient care they provide.
+Nursing students are held to the same standards of care as licensed nurses, and must therefore understand the ins and outs of patient abandonment just as well.
 A thorough understanding of expectations and requirements in this regard is central to ensuring the best interests of patients and practitioners alike.

 © 2017 Affinity Insurance Services, Inc.